abelgomez/ultrastar-pi-party/README.md

 2. Flash the downloaded image in an SD card using the "Use custom" option of the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

-3. Put you newly flashed SD card in your Raspberry Pi, connect your microphones, **connect the HDMI-0 port (the HDMI port closest to the USB-C port)** to your screen, and power on your Raspberry Pi.
+3. Put your newly flashed SD card in your Raspberry Pi, connect your microphones, **connect the HDMI-0 port (the HDMI port closest to the USB-C port)** to your screen, and power on your Raspberry Pi.

     In this first boot, your Raspberry Pi will reboot several times (2 or 3 times, depending on the steps needed) while it auto-configures itself. **Please, be patient, and wait for Ultrastar WorldParty UI to launch.**